EBISPOT/gwas-blog/content/blog/Streamlining-GWAS-Summary-Statistics-Data-Interpretation-with-Improved-YAML-Metadata.md

 4. Addition of 'Ancestry Category' Field:
 * We have introduced a new 'ancestry category' field in addition to the existing 'ancestry' field.
 This new feature provides a broad overview of the ancestry category that best describes the sample, allowing for a more generalized view of the sample's ancestry.
 This new field also ensures consistency and facilitates comparative analysis across different studies, in line with the rest of the Catalog.

 These updates reflect our commitment to improving the user experience while ensuring the YAML files maintain their structural integrity for computer readability.
-Our focus continues to be on making the GWAS metadata YAML file more accessible, interpretable, and useful for researchers.
+Our focus continues to be on making GWAS metadata more accessible, interpretable, and useful for researchers.

 Table 1.
 Metadata field definitions